ayush-mourya/BUSGY-Figma/README.md

 ## Personal Experience

 - We have frequently used DTC buses for commuting to our coaching institutes and understand the frustration of waiting for buses without knowing their arrival times.
-- This inspired us to develop a mobile application to help users check bus timings, find the right bus numbers, and book tickets online.
+- This inspired us to develop a mobile application prototype to help users check bus timings, find the right bus numbers, and book tickets online.

 ## Features